 Through that lengthy recovery process, the Encore team came together and made it through the Katrina ordeal stronger than ever.
 As a precautionary step, the company’s board of directors asked Encore to reconsider the location of its corporate offices from Biloxi to a location that was less at-risk for natural disaster; so in 2006, Encore moved its headquarters to Dallas, Texas.

 Another consideration to be addressed was the offshore outsourcing model that Encore utilized for its accounting process.
 This process had become very costly and required a large, non-scalable infrastructure of hardware, custom software, and 4-5 IT staff to maintain.
 Additionally, the existing model provided them no assurance that the accounting functionality could be seamlessly maintained and remain operational in the event of another natural disaster or unforeseen incident that might affect Encore’s corporate office or a hotel property location.
-Glenn Pedersen, President of Encore Hospitality, became familiar with M3 Accounting + Analytics, as he searched for alternate hotel accounting solutions.
-In 2010, Encore Hospitality joined the M3 family.
+Glenn Pedersen, President of Encore Enterprises, became familiar with M3 Accounting + Analytics, as he searched for alternate hotel accounting solutions.
+In 2010, Encore Enterprises joined the M3 family.